juexinwang/scGNN/README.md

 ## About:

-Graph Neural Network for Single Cell Impute and celltype identification.
+Graph Neural Network for Single Cell scRNA Imputation and celltype identification.

 ## Reqirements:

 Tested on Ubuntu 16.04 and CentOS 7 with Python 3.6.8

+Option 1: Direct individual install

     pip install numpy
     pip install torch